JustWhit3/useful-guides/ROOT/Installation/Windows.md

 First of all you have to install the [Windows subsystem for Linux](https://ubuntu.com/wsl) (WSL) environment and a free-to-use X-server for the correct graphical visualization on the Ubuntu shell; I suggest you [MobaXterm](https://mobaxterm.mobatek.net/).
 Once WSL is installed, you have to open a new Ubuntu shell (go to the search pannel, type "Ubuntu" and open it) and you can finally proceed with the ROOT installation by following one of the [Ubuntu](https://github.com/JustWhit3/useful-guides/blob/main/ROOT/Installation/Ubuntu.md) guides I wrote. **Remember** to come back here once you have finished with them, since there is a very last passage to do to complete the procedure.

-> Please remember also that if you want to see in which position of the Windows system is saved the Ubuntu subsystem you can type `explorer.exe .` (note the final dot) in the Ubuntu shell.
+> :warning: Please remember also that if you want to see in which position of the Windows system is saved the Ubuntu subsystem you can type `explorer.exe .` (note the final dot) in the Ubuntu shell.

 After the ROOT installation is completed, you need to install the packages useful for graphical visualization.
 Enter this command on the Ubuntu shell:

 ```shell
 sudo apt-get install libtiff5 x11-apps
 ```

-> You may encounter a new error `libtinfo.so.5: cannot open shared object file: No such file or directory`.
+> :warning: You may encounter a new error `libtinfo.so.5: cannot open shared object file: No such file or directory`.
 In this case you can easily solve it by downloading that single library separately with this command `sudo apt-get install libncurses5`.

 You have now to set the display variable.

-> If you already set this variable in the past, this last passage is not necessary and you can skip it.
+> :warning: If you already set this variable in the past, this last passage is not necessary and you can skip it.

 Be sure of being in the `$HOME` directory:

 ```shell
 cd $HOME
 ```

 and open the .bashrc file:

 ```shell
 nano .bashrc
 ```

-> *nano* is the name of the default editor of Ubuntu, but you can also use better editors like *gedit*, *emacs*, *code* or other if you prefer.
+> :warning: *nano* is the name of the default editor of Ubuntu, but you can also use better editors like *gedit*, *emacs*, *code* or other if you prefer.

 go at the end of the file and if you use WSL2 add this two lines:

 ```shell
 export DISPLAY="$(/sbin/ip route | awk '/default/ { print $3 }'):0"
 export LIBGL_ALWAYS_INDIRECT=1
 ```

 instead, if you use WSL1 add:

 ```shell
 export DISPLAY=:0
 export LIBGL_ALWAYS_INDIRECT=1
 ```

 close the file and save it (Ctrl+X and then Ctrl+Y or Ctrl+S if you have an italian language shell).

-> To know your WSL version open the Powershell (the Windows terminal, NOT the Ubuntu one) and enter:
+> :warning: To know your WSL version open the Powershell (the Windows terminal, NOT the Ubuntu one) and enter:
 > ```shell
 > wsl -l -v
 > ```